mahaloz/ike/src/3_programming_languages/introduction.md

 Now, you must be wondering, how the hell did we just run a file full of readable text?
 Based on what we just learned, that should be impossible.
-It should have to go through some sort of middle man that converts the code into a machine language.
+It should have to go through some sort of middle-man that converts the code into a machine language.
 Well some magic happened that we did not see:

 ```python
 #!/usr/bin/env python3
 ```

-That first line we wrote told the shell to execute this file using `python3` command.
+That first line we wrote told the shell to execute this file using the `python3` command.
 This is equivalent to running the program like this:

 ```bash